 Cautious entrepreneurs have an adequate solution to test the market – opening a liaison office, in accordance with the Law on Foreign Direct Investments.
 The Turkish authorities – especially the General Directorate of Foreign Investments - approve the opening of a liaison office, after the foreign investors present the documents required.

 The authorization is available only for three years and after that, the entrepreneur must request another approval after he presents a report about its past activity and the future plans for the next three years, which represents the maximum period for which he will receive an extension.
-Detailed reports must be submitted every year to the entity that approved the registration of the liaison office.

 The registration procedure takes no more than five working days and after the procedure is completed, the foreign investor needs the identity number given by the tax department.